Imagine a great play list, the wind in your face and the freedom of the…

 Canadians drink more fruit juice per capita than any other country.

-National Parks and UNESCO WORLD Heritage Sites
+Interesting facts about National Parks and UNESCO WORLD Heritage Sites in Canada

 The Rideau Canal in Ottawa, A UNESCO world heritage site, has the world’s longest skating rink in the winter.

-Nature facts about Canadian animals
+Interesting facts about animals in Canada

 The muskox has an inner fur layer that is finer than cashmere and can be spun into wool that is very much warmer than sheep’s wool.
 If you knew that then you probably knew it was called qiviut.